 Step 4: Start adding your criteria, this would include the positive and negative attributes on which you want to score your leads.

 If you’re thinking that once the HubSpot lead scoring model has been implemented, nothing else needs to be done then you’re wrong.
-The success of HubSpot lead scoring is directly associated with often you’re updating your criteria based on the feedback loop.
+The success of lead scoring HubSpot is directly associated with how often you’re updating your criteria based on the feedback loop.

-In order to successfully implement the manual lead scoring model, it is important that you firstly, regularly keep the marketing and the sales team engaged.
+Firstly, it is important that you regularly keep the marketing and the sales team engaged.
 Keep getting their feedback on what makes a lead qualified.
-What attributes of a particular lead tell them whether it will convert or not.
+What attributes of a particular lead tell them whether it will convert or not?
 Use this information to regularly update your criteria for HubSpot lead scoring so that criteria don’t get outdated.

 One important point to consider is how your marketing and sales departments will assist each other by bringing a lead into the sales funnel, nurturing it, and then converting it into a sales-qualified lead.